-- Neuromuscular stimulator for scoliosis is not medically necessary when curvature is less than 20 degrees.
+- Neuromuscular stimulators for scoliosis are not medically necessary for members with curvature is less than 20 degrees.

 - Use of an upper extremity functional electrical stimulator in the home setting for indications other than specified above is considered investigative.

-- Use of a lower extremity functional electrical stimulator in the home setting (e.g. ParaStep, NESS L300, WalkAide) is considered investigative.
+- Use of a lower extremity functional electrical stimulator in the home setting (for example, ParaStep, NESS L300, WalkAide) is considered investigative.

-- Use of functional electrical stimulators designed as ergometers (e.g. StimMaster, ERGYS, REGYS, RT300) is considered investigative and not the prevailing standard of care for any condition.
+- Use of functional electrical stimulators designed as ergometers (for example, StimMaster, ERGYS, REGYS, RT300) is considered investigative and not the prevailing standard of care for any condition.

 - Interferential current simulators (e.g. RS-4i) for use in the home are considered investigative for all indications.

 - Cranial electrotherapy stimulation (e.g. Alpha-Stim, CES Ultra) is considered investigative for all indications.

 - Electrical or electromagnetic stimulation for the treatment of osteoarthritis or rheumatoid arthritis (e.g. BioniCare Bio-1000) is considered investigative.

 - Use of neurofeedback/EEG biofeedback devices in the home is considered investigative.